clxrityy/queuer/README.md

 - `/qotd-set-schedule` — set the daily posting time and timezone.
 - `/qotd-disable-schedule` — disable the daily default schedule.
 - `/qotd-config` — inspect the persisted bot configuration snapshot.
+- `/qotd-queue` — inspect the currently queued QOTD items and their IDs.
+- `/qotd-remove` — remove a queued QOTD item by ID.
 - `/qotd-confirm` — enqueue a draft and optionally provide a per-question `schedule_date`, `schedule_time`, and `timezone` override.

 ## Setup